Turkey's market rout deepens after Erdogan's strong election showing | Business

 Turkey's market rout deepens after Erdogan's strong election showing

-"Markets are now reacting to the fact that we're probably going to get a return to the previous administration and a continuity of the policies that have made Turkey almost un-investable as far as western fund managers are concerned," said Jon Harrison, managing director of emerging market macro strategy at TS Lombard.
-Ahead of the elections, opinion polls had showed Kilicdaroglu in the lead, and investors expected him to scrap some of Erdogan's economic policies, including costly efforts to prop up the lira currency.
+"Markets are now reacting to the fact that we're probably going to get a return to the previous administration and a continuity of the policies that have made Turkey almost un-investable as far as Western fund managers are concerned," said Jon Harrison, managing director of emerging market macro strategy at TS Lombard.
+Ahead of the elections, opinion polls showed Kilicdaroglu in the lead, with investors expecting him to scrap some of Erdogan's economic policies, including costly efforts to prop up the lira currency.

-The lira, which analysts say has become increasingly managed by the Turkish authorities over the last year, was slightly softer at 19.719 to the dollar and nudging ever closer to the record low of 19.80 low hit in March.
-Longer-dated, dollar-denominated government bonds saw the biggest falls in fixed income markets, although key corporate and banking sector bonds also edged lower.
+The lira, which analysts say has become increasingly managed by the Turkish authorities over the last year, set yet another record closing low of 19.724 after touching 19.744, not far from the intraday record low of 19.80 hit in March.
+Longer-dated, dollar-denominated government bonds had the biggest falls in fixed-income markets, although key corporate and banking sector bonds also edged lower.

-Credit ratings agency Fitch said the political and economic uncertainty would continue at least until after the runoff, and that its focus regarding Turkey's 'B'/Negative sovereign rating after the election would be whether the policy mix "becomes more credible and consistent."
-Banking stocks, which had surged in the week ahead of the election on hopes of a policy change, closed just under 8% lower , taking their losses since the election to nearly 20%.
+Turkey's interest rate swap forwards, which are a rough guide for where traders expect the country's interest rates to be once "risk premia" is added on, are now pricing them at around 27% in a year's time, compared with a pre-election level of over 40%.
+Banking stocks, which had surged 26% in the week ahead of the election, closed just under 8% lower on Tuesday to take their two-day losses to nearly 17%.

-Shares of Yapi Kredi, Is Bank and Akbank crashed more than 9% alongside major conglomerate Koc Holding, discount chain BIM and Coca-Cola Icecek.
-Mining company Koza Madencilik, commercial and military vehicle producer Otokar and steel producer Kardemir were among the best performers on the BIST-100 index, rising between 3.06% and 9.97%.
+Shares of Yapi Kredi, Is Bank and Akbank plunged more than 9%.
+Mining company Koza Madencilik and steel producer Kardemir were among the best performers on the BIST-100 index, rising nearly 10% each%.

-The overall Istanbul bourse index, which had notched a 6.1% fall on Monday, its largest daily percentage drop since early February, closed up by 1.97%.
+The overall Istanbul bourse index, which had notched a 6.1% fall on Monday, closed up 2%.
 Still, some warned there could be further downward pressure.
-"Continued capital controls and effective FX interventions, albeit unsustainable, should mean less volatility in the shortest end of Turkish asset prices," Erik Meyersson chief emerging markets strategist with SEB Bank wrote in a note.
+"Continued capital controls and effective FX interventions, albeit unsustainable, should mean less volatility in the shortest end of Turkish asset prices," Erik Meyersson, chief emerging markets strategist with SEB Bank, wrote in a note.

-"That said, the unsustainability of the current policy environment is highly negative in anything longer than the shortest of time horizons, and we cannot rule out a sharp adjustment in Turkish asset prices within a year without at least a significant partial policy reversal by the government."
-(Additional reporting by Karin Strohecker and Marc Jones in London, Azra Ceylan in Istanbul and Amruta Khandekar in Bangalore Editing by Gareth Jones, Christina Fincher and Sharon Singleton)
+"That said, the unsustainability of the current policy environment is highly negative in anything longer than the shortest of time horizons, and we cannot rule out a sharp adjustment in Turkish asset prices within a year."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)